stralexs/indi/README.md

 App's MVVM Architecture
 </p>
 Architecture of the application is MVVM: each View Controller has a View Model, that interacts with KitsManger and UserDataManager classes, that are responsible for processing of data.
-Some ViewModels also interact with other managers, for instance NetworkViewModel interacts with NetworkManager, when a request to the server is made, and TestingViewModel interacts with SoundManager, when a correct or incorrect answer sound should be played.
+Some ViewModels also interact with other managers, for instance NetworkViewModel interacts with NetworkManager, when a request to the server is made, and TestingViewModel interacts with SoundManager, when a correct or wrong answer sound should be played.
-The singleton pattern is used for Managers so that all classes have access to them.

-### Testing protocol
-All possible options for learning words: Testing, Exam and Training testing are conforming to Testing protocol, that describes a set of methods for Models of these ways of learning.
+Protocols are used all around the app to reduce coupling between modules.
+ViewModels inject dependency to ViewControllers through special functions that initialize an instance of a certain protocol, for example:
 ```
-protocol Testing {
-    var userAnswer: String? { get set }
-    func testStart()
-    func test(questionLabel UILabel: UILabel?, buttons UIButtons: [UIButton]?, countLabel UILabel: UILabel?)
-    func isRightAnswerCheck() -> Bool
+func viewModelForSettingAndStatistics() -> SettingsAndStatisticsViewModelProtocol? {
-    func nextQuestion()
-    func resetResults()
+    return SettingsAndStatisticsViewModel()
 }
 ```
+The singleton pattern is used for UserDataManager and KitsManager because almost all ViewModels need access to them.
+These classes themselves are quite large and constantly initializing them with dependency injection rather than doing it once with a start of an app will cost performance (confirmed).

 ### Study stage enumeration
 To determine which Study stage a words Kit belongs to, enumeration StudyStage is used:
 ```